bokkypoobah/DaoCasinoTokenSaleContractAudit/README-Original.md

-# Dao.Casino Presale Contract Audit (Work In Progress)
+# Dao.Casino Crowdsale Contract Audit (Work In Progress)

 Bok Consulting Pty Ltd has been retained by [Dao.Casino](https://dao.casino/) to audit the Ethereum contract to be used in Dao.Casino's upcoming crowdsale.